surfriderfoundationeurope/LabelCV/README.md

 ## The story behind LabelCV

 LabelCV was created as a sample for [Café Dev](https://www.youtube.com/channel/UCSFIjQQBpP6_dNJGwJM5sDQ) YouTube channel to demonstrate how to build Cloud Native apps.
 It will be used for different Non-Profit organisation projects soon.

+## How to setup your dev environment

+1. Please Azure Visual Studio Code Remote Development Extensions for Containers to get up and running fast.
+2. Create your own `.env` file on `\api\labelcv-api` page inspired by `.sample-env`
+3. For the storage account, you need a **SAS KEY** not a **Storage account Key**.
+This is a limitation of tha Azure storage library for NestJS.

+You'll find a test postman library in `\api\test`.

+> Please note that this code is not compatible with Azure Storage Emulator or Azurite.